bombaster2013/e-diary/README.md

 # E-Diary

-electronic diary for single school school
+Electronic diary for single school school

 ## About